benrbryant/bryantellius_docs/javascript/ydkjsy/getting-started/ch4.md

 JavaScript is not C#, Java, Python, Ruby, etc.

 Learn to code JavaScript the JavaScript way.
-It can be inticing to code JS from other language styles, but that would be very limiting.
+It can be enticing to code JS from other language styles, but that would be very limiting.